 Pharmacy malpractice happens when a pharmacist makes a careless mistake that causes a patient harm.
 Administering wrong prescriptions is careless and can cause major injury and even death.
 You are entitled to hold a pharmacist accountable when they act with negligence.
 Pursuing a wrong medication lawsuit is good for both you and those who could be victims of pharmacy malpractice in the future.

 When you go to a pharmacy and get a prescription, be sure to read the directions and ask questions.
-If you have any issues or concerns, talk to the pharmacist before taking the medication.
+Talk to the pharmacist before taking the medication if you have any issues or concerns.
+Additionally, pay attention to these four errors and mistakes that could occur.

 How is the drug supposed to be taken?
 Can a patient take it while drinking alcohol?
 What about pregnant patients?

 Placing incorrect directions on a medication label—or failing to provide instructions altogether—can result in complications.
 Pharmacists should always check new drug labels to warn patients of risks appropriately.
 Medications can be extremely temperamental and must be handled with care.
 Improper or missing instructions is negligence and pharmacists must be held accountable.